the way of Helcim

 Chapter 9

 Just like everything in life, your journey at Helcim is what you make of it.
 Every small step will contribute towards a bigger achievement, both in your individual work and the steps you take to develop your career.
-Through this book you will have seen opportunities for further learning and reading.
-We encourage you to dive in - you'll find copies of the books referenced in this document in the Helcim library alongside many other great books.
+Through this book you will have seen opportunities for further learning, and we encourage you to be curious about those topics in your spare time.

 Town halls - We have an all-hands-on-deck meeting every month.
 This gives us a chance to regroup all together, go over our financial statements, and discuss the most pressing items impacting our company and our future.
-We also have a Q&A section where all questions, no matter the topic, are answered - so ask questions that are most pressing to you.
+We also have a Q&A section where all questions, no matter the topic, are answered honestly and publicly.

 Captain's log - Helcim's internal newsletter, appears in your inbox every Thursday.
 Everyone can contribute to its content, from company news to social events.